Classify events with NXLog Agent

 }

-If your configuration includes many patterns, evaluating them linearly can slow down log processing.
+If your configuration includes many patterns, evaluating them linearly can slow down event processing.
 A more efficient approach is to use the xm_pattern module, which prioritizes pattern-matching by popularity.

-The first step is to define the patterns to parse your logs.
+The first step is to define the patterns to parse your events.
 In this example, we define a pattern for SSH login events.

 SSH login event